 It's a given that in order to rank for local SEO, you need to reference the location(s) you do business in.
 However, it's important to do so judiciously — packing content chock full of keyword phrases (location-based or no) is frowned upon by Google and can create a tacky or spammy user experience.

 Google is really zeroing in on website user experience (UX) this year, especially in relation to site speed and security.
 Read up on Google Core Web Vitals, and be sure your site is data-encrypted with an SSL certificate (https://).
 Safeguard against malignant scripts with a firewall and stray away from obnoxious pop-ups.
 Landing pages that are slow, clunky, difficult, or annoying to use will sabotage your other local SEO efforts.
 That's why UX is so very important.

 Among the local SEO checklist items you should look into is performing a high-level technical SEO audit.
 Test page speed and scan for broken or misleading links, duplicate content, and missing metadata.
 Make sure your website can be indexed and crawled by confirming the existence of a robots.txt file (type /robots.txt after your website URL) and ensure it links to an XML site map.

 The majority of local searches originate from a mobile device, and Google responded accordingly in 2019 by shifting to mobile-first indexing — in other words, it weighs the mobile version of your website more heavily than the desktop version when ranking.
 Prioritize a clean, streamlined design and navigation that keeps the most important information above the fold.

 BONUS TIP: Your contact page is the perfect place to embed your Google Map coordinates.
 Users will be able to navigate to your business from their current location via their mobile device.

-Get the most out of Google My Business and check a huge item off your 2021 local SEO checklist with ASAPmaps, which ensures your GMB profile is continuously fresh, up-to-date, and ready to impress.
+Get the most out of Google Business Profile and check a huge item off your 2021 local SEO checklist with ASAPmaps, which ensures your GBP profile is continuously fresh, up-to-date, and ready to impress.